Nicolelir/psicologist-appointment-booking/README.md

 - Update: An authenticated user can edit and update their own booked courses or comments.
 - Delete: An authenticated user can delete their own booked courses or comments.

 In this proyect the feature "booking" has full CRUD functionality available whilst "reviews" allows users to CREATE and READ only.
-I felt unneccessary to add the option of UPDATE or DELETE a review since...............................Post can be deleted form Admin Panel.
+I felt unneccessary to add the option of UPDATE or DELETE a review since it is not common for users to return to a site to modify or delete a review.
+That functionality works better in blogs.

+Post can be deleted form Admin Panel.

 ### Data Models